sudheerapte/popcornserver/doc/README.md

 existing application to integrate with Popcorn, depending on its architecture.

-Drive-by Popcorn apps, in contrast, are designed for loose integration with existing applications that can be extended by calling external commands but cannot be modified.
-Drive-by apps are usually command-line tools, either issued manually at a terminal or called from scripts.
+One-shot Popcorn apps, in contrast, are designed for loose integration with existing applications that can be extended by calling external commands but cannot be modified.
+One-shot apps are usually command-line tools, either issued manually at a terminal or called from scripts.

-Drive-by apps can perform two kinds of event exchanges with Popcorn during their brief connection: **one-shot command** apps send one event, wait for a response from Popcorn, then disconnect. **Fire-and-forget** apps simply send an event and disconnect.
+One-shot apps perform one event exchange with Popcorn during their brief connection: the app sends one event, waits for a response from Popcorn, then disconnects.

 On UNIX-like operating systems, you can use utilities like `netcat` or `nc` in scripts to open a network connection to Popcorn and perform